 Oftentimes neck pain is located in one spot and goes away on its own within a few days or weeks.
-But in some cases the pain becomes constant or radiates into other body parts, such as the shoulder and arms.
+Less commonly, the pain becomes constant and/or radiates into other body parts, such as the shoulder and arm.

-Common symptoms associated with neck pain usually involves one or more of the following:
+Neck pain usually involves one or more of the following symptoms and signs:

 - Stiff neck.
 Soreness and difficulty moving the neck, especially when trying to turn the head from side to side.

 - Sharp pain.
-This symptom can be pain localized to one spot and might feel like it’s stabbing or stinging.
-Often, this type of pain occurs in the lower levels of the neck.
+This pain may be localized to one spot and might feel like it is stabbing or stinging.
+This type of pain typically occurs in the lower neck.

 - General soreness.
-The pain is mostly in one spot or area on the neck, and it’s described as tender or achy, not sharp.
+This discomfort is typically felt in a broader area or region of the neck.
+It is described as tender or achy, not sharp.

-- Radiating pain.
-The pain can radiate along a nerve from the neck into the shoulders and arms.
-The intensity can vary and this nerve pain might feel like it’s burning or searing.
+- Radicular pain.
+This pain can radiate along a nerve from the neck into the shoulder and arm.
+The intensity can vary and this nerve pain might feel like it is burning or searing.

 - Trouble with gripping or lifting objects.
-This can happen if tingling, numbness, or weakness in the fingers is present.
+This problem can happen if numbness or weakness goes into the arm or fingers.

 - Headaches.
-Sometimes an irritation in the neck can also affect muscles and nerves connected to the head.
-This could be a tension headache, such as from neck muscles tightening; or occipital neuralgia, where a pinched occipital nerve in the neck causes pain to radiate up into the head’s sides and scalp.
+Sometimes an irritation in the neck can affect muscles and nerves connected to the head.
+Some examples include tension headache, cervicogenic headache, and occipital neuralgia.

 If neck pain symptoms progress, it can become difficult to sleep.
-This type of pain may also interfere with other daily activities, such as getting dressed or going to work, or any activity that involves turning the head, such as driving.
-Increasing neck pain with associated weakness, numbness and tingling is a concern and the physician should be contacted promptly for further evaluation.
+Neck pain may also interfere with other daily activities, such as getting dressed or going to work, or any activity that involves turning the head, such as driving.

 Onset of Neck Pain Symptoms